SillyFreak/typst-prequery/docs/manual.typ

   date: datetime(year: 2024, month: 3, day: 19),

   // logo: rect(width: 5cm, height: 5cm),
-  // abstract: [
+  abstract: [
-  //   A PACKAGE for something
+    Typst compilations are sandboxed: it is not possible for Typst packages or documents to access the "outside world".
+This sandboxing has good reasons, but as a consequence certain tasks require more manual work than one may like.
+For example, if you want to embed an image from the internet in your document, you need to download the image using its URL, save the image in your Typst project, and then show that file using the `image()` function.
+Prequery offers a limited interface that makes it easier to automate tasks of this kind.
-  // ],
+  ],

   scope: (prequery: prequery),
 )

 = Introduction

-Typst compilations are sandboxed: it is not possible for Typst packages, or even just a Typst document itself, to access the "ouside world".
+Typst compilations are sandboxed: it is not possible for Typst packages, or even just a Typst document itself, to access the "outside world".
 The only inputs that a Typst document can read are files within the compilation root, and strings given on the command line via `--input`.
 For example, if you want to embed an image from the internet in your document, you need to download the image using its URL, save the image in your Typst project, and then show that file using the `image()` function.
 Within your document, the image is not linked to its URL; that step was something _you_ had to do, and have to do for every image you want to use from the internet.

 This sandboxing of Typst has good reasons.
 Yet, it is often convenient to trade a bit of security for convenience by weakening it.
 Prequery helps with that by providing some simple scaffolding for supporting preprocessing of documents.
 The process is roughly like that: